-The Apple Magic Keyboard is a good Bluetooth wireless keyboard for office use.
-Its scissor switches provide a quiet yet satisfying typing experience, but it lacks certain features such as backlighting, and the keyboard uses Apple's proprietary lightning connector to charge.
+The Apple Magic Keyboard is a very good Bluetooth keyboard for office use.
+Its scissor switches provide a quiet yet satisfying typing experience, but it lacks certain extra features like backlighting or programmable keys.
 It has a built-in rechargeable battery that Apple claims should last over a month between charges, though this isn't something we test for.
 The minimalist design is great for those looking for a clean, wireless setup; however, it's only fully compatible with Apple products, as some keys aren't functional when used with Windows or Linux.
-This keyboard has a full-size variant that includes a numeric keypad, but the overall performance should remain the same.
+It also has a full-sized variant that includes a numeric keypad, and we expect the overall performance to remain the same.

-The Magic Keyboard is bad for gaming.
-It doesn't have any programmable macro keys or backlighting, which is disappointing for those who like to game in a dark room.
+The Apple Magic Keyboard is a poor keyboard for gaming.
+It doesn't have any macro-programmable keys or backlighting, which is disappointing for those who like to game in a dark room.
 There's also no software support for customization or to save profiles for different games.

-The Magic Keyboard is a great keyboard for use with mobile devices, but only with those running on iOS or iPadOS, as it doesn't work at all with Android devices.
+The Apple Magic Keyboard is a great keyboard for use with mobile devices, but only with those running on iOS or iPadOS, as it doesn't work at all with Android devices.
 On the upside, the keyboard is very small and light, making it easy to travel with, and it feels very well-built, with no flex at all.

-The Magic Keyboard has a very small footprint since it's a tenkeyless keyboard.
-However, there's a full-size variant with a numeric keypad available.
+The Apple Magic Keyboard has a very small footprint since it's a compact (60%) keyboard.
+However, there's also a full-sized variant with a numeric keypad available.

-The build quality is excellent.
-It has a rigid aluminum chassis and it's also very light.
-The keyboard doesn't exhibit any flex at all, and since the keys are very low profile, it leaves very little room for debris to accumulate, which helps to keep the keyboard clean.
+The build quality is remarkable.
+It has a solid rigid aluminum chassis that's lightweight.
+The keyboard doesn't exhibit any flex at all, and since the keys are very low-profile, it leaves very little room for debris to accumulate, which helps to keep the keyboard clean.

 This keyboard has decent ergonomics.
 It doesn't have incline settings and doesn't come with a wrist rest; however, the low-profile keys are very comfortable to type on.

-The keyboard charges via Apple's proprietary lightning connector and can be used wired as well.
+The keyboard charges via Apple's proprietary lightning connector and can also be used wired.